flocked/AdvancedCollectionTableView/README.md

 ## NSContentConfiguration

-A port of UIContentConfiguration that configurates styling and content for a content view.
+Configurates styling and content for a content view.
+A port of UIContentConfiguration`.

 `NSCollectionviewItem`, `NSTableCellView` and `NSTableRowView` provide `contentConfiguration` where you can apply them to configurate the content of the item/cell.